How Is Bladder Cancer Treated?

 What is intravesical immunotherapy treatment?

-Bacillus Calmette-Guerin (BCG) immunotherapy treatment is a type of intravesical immunotherapy that is delivered directly into the patient’s bladder.3 BCG contains bacteria that help the body’s own immune system to attack cancer cells in the bladder lining.
-It is often used to treat patients with non-muscle-invasive bladder cancer who have had TURBT surgery to remove tumors from the lining of the bladder.
-BCG treatment can also be used as maintenance therapy for patients with certain types of bladder cancer that are more likely to recur, to attempt to prevent bladder cancer cells from growing back again after the patient’s initial treatment.
+Bacillus Calmette-Guerin (BCG) immunotherapy treatment is a type of intravesical immunotherapy that is delivered directly into the person’s bladder.
+BCG contains bacteria that help the body’s own immune system to attack cancer cells in the bladder lining.
+It is often used to treat people with non-muscle invasive bladder cancer who have had TURBT surgery to remove tumors from the lining of the bladder.3

 What types of chemotherapy are used?

-Chemotherapy treatment includes powerful medicines that attack cancer cells that are rapidly dividing in a patient’s body.4,5 Two types of chemotherapy may be used to treat bladder cancer: intravesical chemotherapy and systemic chemotherapy.
-Intravesical chemotherapy is delivered directly into the patient’s bladder through a catheter.
-This type of chemotherapy is generally used to treat patients with non-muscle-invasive bladder cancer after they have had TURBT surgery, in order to help prevent the cancer cells from recurring in the bladder lining.
+Chemotherapy treatment includes powerful medicines that attack cancer cells that are rapidly dividing in a person’s body.
+Two types of chemotherapy may be used to treat bladder cancer: intravesical chemotherapy and systemic chemotherapy.
+Intravesical chemotherapy is delivered directly into the person’s bladder through a catheter.
+This type of chemotherapy is generally used to treat people with non-muscle invasive bladder cancer after they have had TURBT surgery, in order to help prevent the cancer cells from recurring in the bladder lining.6,7

-Patients with muscle-invasive, advanced, or metastatic bladder cancer may need to have treatment with systemic chemotherapy, which in bladder cancer is injected into the patient’s muscle or vein.
-Systemic chemotherapy may be used before surgery (neoadjuvant chemotherapy), after surgery (adjuvant chemotherapy), or in combination with radiation therapy (chemoradiation therapy).
+People with muscle-invasive, advanced, or metastatic bladder cancer may need to have treatment with systemic chemotherapy, which in bladder cancer is injected into the person’s muscle or vein.
+Systemic chemotherapy may be used before surgery (neoadjuvant chemotherapy), after surgery (adjuvant chemotherapy), or in combination with radiation therapy (chemoradiation therapy).6,7

 What types of immunotherapy are used?

-For patients with certain forms of bladder cancer, including some advanced and metastatic bladder cancers, as well as specific other forms of bladder cancer, immunotherapy medicines are a potential treatment option.
-The exact use of immunotherapy in bladder cancer depends on the individual medication being utilized for treatment.6 Immunotherapy drugs affect the patient’s immune system in ways that help it to attack cancer cells more effectively.
-Immunotherapy drugs that are currently approved in the United States for treating patients with certain forms of bladder cancer include:
+For people with certain forms of bladder cancer, including some advanced and metastatic bladder cancers, as well as specific other forms of bladder cancer, immunotherapy medicines are a potential treatment option.
+The exact use of immunotherapy in bladder cancer depends on the individual medicine being used for treatment.
+Immunotherapy drugs affect the person’s immune system in ways that help it to attack cancer cells more effectively.
+Immunotherapy drugs that are currently approved in the United States for treating people with certain forms of bladder cancer include:8